File SMDialog.mys

 Inside these event functions, you don't have direct reference to smDialog object created in Dialog.Init(), so there are some shortcuts in dialog.UserTable to interact with SMDialog (e.g. hide a panel, get a button to change it's properties...).
 See Dialog.UserTable for list of functions and properties.

-All buttons, visible or hidden, in main panel or another, *MUST* be created function Init(dialog).
+All components, visible or hidden, in main panel or another, *MUST* be created function Init(dialog).

 -- B1 is a button in dialog top left corner without contextual help